 Dual extrapolation was originally proposed for the Lasso in the \celer algorithm \citep{Massias_Gramfort_Salmon18}.
 As the VAR model holds exactly in this case, we first devote special attention to it.
 We will make use of asymptotic VAR models and generalize \celer to all sparse GLMs in \Cref{sec:others_models}.

-Using the identification property of coordinate descent and proximal gradient descent, we can formalize the VAR behavior of dual iterates:
+Using the identification property of coordinate descent and proximal gradient descent, we can formalize the VAR behavior of dual iterates.

-\begin{theorem} When $(\beta^{(t)})_{t \in \bbN}$ is obtained by a cyclic coordinate descent or proximal gradient descent applied to the Lasso problem, $(X\beta^{(t)})_{t \in \bbN}$ is a VAR sequence after sign identification. \end{theorem}
+\begin{proposition} When $(\beta^{(t)})_{t \in \bbN}$ is obtained by cyclic coordinate descent or proximal gradient descent applied to the Lasso problem, $(X\beta^{(t)})_{t \in \bbN}$ is a VAR sequence after sign identification. \end{proposition}

-\begin{proof} First let us recall that $\gamma=1$ in the Lasso case.
+\begin{proof} Let us first recall that the strong convexity constant $\gamma$ is equal to 1 in the Lasso case.
 Let $t \in \bbN$ denote an epoch after sign identification.
 The respective updates of proximal gradient descent and coordinate descent are reminded in lines \ref{algoline:update_pg} and \ref{algoline:update_cd} of \Cref{alg:CD_ISTA_dual_extrapolation}.